When people don’t get the sleep and rest they need, they aren’t able to do their best work.

-- You consider ways to maximize their sleep opportunity
+- Consider ways to maximize their sleep opportunity

-- You gather data to learn from when it comes to fatigue management
+- Collect data to learn from when it comes to fatigue management

-- You create an incident investigation process that includes fatigue-related questions (1, 2)
+- Create an incident investigation process that includes fatigue-related questions (1, 2)

-- You utilize time away from work for adequate rest and sleep
+- Utilize time away from work for adequate rest and sleep

-- You report to work as rested and fit for work as possible
+- Arrive to work as rested and fit for work as possible

-- You report fatigue-related incidents or errors to your employer
+- Report fatigue-related incidents or errors to your employer

-- You see fatigue as a hazard to support culture of safety
+- See fatigue as a hazard to support culture of safety

-- You look out for colleagues and for signs of fatigue in them (1, 2)
+- Look out for colleagues and for signs of fatigue in them (1, 2)

 7. Measure, monitor, and learn from your fatigue data